Hisøy Municipality: Name

-The municipality (originally the parish) is named Hisøy (or historically Hisø) after the old His farm (Hís) since the first Hisøy Church was built there.
+The municipality (originally the parish and island) is named Hisøy (or historically Hisø) after the old His farm (Hís) since the first Hisøy Church was built there.
 The meaning of the first element of the name is uncertain.
 It could come from the word hís which means "the cut" (possibly referring to how the river Nidelva turns near the island).
 Another The last element is øy which means "island".

 Historically, the name of the municipality was spelled Hisø.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to His.
 On 19 July 1930, a royal resolution changed the spelling of the name of the municipality to Hisøy.

 Coat of arms

 The coat of arms for Hisøy municipality was granted on 12 December 1986 and it was in use until 31 December 1991 when the municipality ceased to exist.
 The official blazon is "Gules, two lighthouses argent issuant from the base" (I rødt to oppvoksende sølv fyrtårn).
 This means the arms have a red field (background) and the charge is two twin lighthouses.
 The lighthouses have a tincture of argent which means they are commonly colored white, but if the arms are made out of metal, then silver is used.
-The lighthouses were chosen to represent the two local lighthouses: Store Torungen Lighthouse and Lille Torungen Lighthouse which mark the waters around the island of Hisøya and the entrance to the harbour for the town of Arendal.
+The lighthouses were chosen to represent the two local lighthouses: Store Torungen Lighthouse and Lille Torungen Lighthouse which mark the waters around the island of Hisøy and the entrance to the harbour for the town of Arendal.
 The arms were designed by Thorleif Bredesen.

+Churches

+The Church of Norway had one parish (sokn) within Hisøy Municipality.
+At the time of the municipal dissolution, it was part of the Hisøy prestegjeld and the Aust-Nedenes prosti (deanery) in the Diocese of Agder.